Kaltjiti: Facilities

 Electrical power to the community is supplied from the central powerhouse at Umuwa, while water is provided from six bores—a portion of which is desalinated—and placed in storage tanks for pumping to the community.
 The desalinated water is supplied to the clinic, hot water services and dedicated drinking water taps in private houses and the store, while untreated water is supplied for other uses in dwellings and around the community.
 All water supplied to the community is disinfected using UV sterilisation.
 The desalination plant was commissioned in 2005 by SA Water and has a total capacity of 160 kL per day.

 Kaltjiti has the Fregon Anangu School.
 Technical and further education (TAFE) opportunities are provided to the community.

 There is a health clinic run by Nganampa Health Council with a doctor who visits both Fregon and Pukatja communities, and a general store supplied weekly via road train and forming the main supply for the APY lands.

+A permit is required for a member of the public to visit any community on the APY Lands, as they are freehold lands owned by the Aboriginal people.

+Recreation

 Kaltjiti has an Australian Rules Football field and a basketball court with night lights.
+The Fregon Football Club players are known as the Fregon Bulldogs.

 As with most APY settlements, Australian Broadcasting Corporation and Special Broadcasting Service television are available.

-A mobile polling booth visits Kaltjiti every 4 years for elections of the Parliament of South Australia.

-A permit is required for a member of the public to visit any community on the APY Lands, as they are freehold lands owned by the Aboriginal people.